A Growth Mindset for Christian Educators

 After nearly twenty years of teaching science at the secondary level, I have come to a concerning realization: being a Christian, teaching […]

 This article first appeared in the Christian Teachers Journal (Australia) and is reprinted here with permission.
-Try these questions on for […]
+Try these questions on for size: […]

-Despite my title, “Karl Barth’s Mozart,” I should say that I am not here directly concerned with Barth or Mozart so […]
+Despite my title, “Karl Barth’s Mozart,” I should say that I am not here directly concerned with Barth or Mozart so much […]

 This century hosts one of the first generations—according to the late Arnold Toynbee—that does not deliberately teach morality and ethics to children […]